bergmannjg/WikitextTemplateParser/src/WikitextDbComparer/readme.md

 ## From StationsOfInfobox to StationsOfRoute of a route

-The stations of a route are filtered from the StationOfInfobox data with the RouteInfo and transformed in StationOfRoute type.
+The stations of a route are filtered from the StationOfInfobox data with the RouteInfo and transformed in StationOfRoute type:

+* find the stations from RouteInfo in the list of StationOfInfobox (*matching step 2*, see function StationsOfRoute.findRouteInfoStations)
+* filter the stations in the list of StationOfInfobox (see function StationsOfRoute.filterStations)

 ## Compare Wikitext Stations with DB Stations

 Compare the wikitext station data of a route with the corresponding db data, i.e. are the stations in db data a subset of the stations in wiki data.

-A wikitext station matches with a db station
+A wikitext station matches with a db station (*matching step 3*, see function StationMatch.matchesWkStationWithDbStation)

 * if the distance differences are small
 * and the the staion names have a common substring.